Sohail Abbas: 2004 Olympics and world record

 Sohail started 2004 in whirlwind fashion and won the top scorer award in 13th Azlan Shah Cup at Bukit Jalil Complex.
 He struck ten goals with the help of two hat tricks against India and Germany.
 He managed one double hat trick and 21 hat tricks in international modern hockey so far: a record unmatched in international field hockey.
 Sohail recorded 59 goals in 2004 and was well poised to break his own world record of most goals in calendar year (60 in 1999) before retirement.
 Sohail was the key figure when Pakistan won a place at the 2004 Summer Olympics by finishing third at the 2004 Olympic Qualifiers in Madrid on 13 March 2004.
 Three times Olympic Champion Pakistan also qualified Sohail was also leading marksman at Madrid with nine goals.
 Four of these nine goals were against India in league encounter when he converted four out of four penalty corners.
 At Athens, he became the record Pakistani goalscorer in a single Olympiad, beating the 10-goal record of centre-forward Hassan Sardar, created at the Los Angeles Olympiad twenty years beforehand.
 Only Sohail, Sardar and Abdul Rashid Jr. have topped the goal scoring-chart in Olympics hockey.

 Abbas scored his 267th international goal during the Champions Trophy in Amritsar, India to equal the 22-year-old record of Dutch penalty corner specialist Paul Litjens on 4 October 2004 and then on 8 October he broke the Dutchman's record.
-He retired in December 2004, just after the Champions Trophy in Lahore along with another Pakistani great Waseem Ahmad, when he was only 27 years of age but on 4 July 2006, he decided to return to the international hockey.
+He retired in December 2004, just after the Champions Trophy in Lahore along with another Pakistani great Waseem Ahmed, when he was only 27 years of age but on 4 July 2006, he decided to return to the international hockey.
 Since the summer of 2005 he and Waseem have both played for Dutch club Rotterdam.
 He struck his 33rd goal to break Mark Hager's 9-year-old record.
 His 33rd goal emerged from penalty-mark when he converted 66th-minute penalty-stroke against India in Pakistan's 2–1 win on fourth day of 26th Champions Trophy.
 The Australian striker had registered 32 goals from 1985 to 1995.
 He took 11 editions for his 32 goals while Sohail did the needful in his 6th CT and added another on 12 December tie to make his final Champions' Trophy total 34.
 Abbas immediately after the end of 2004 announced his retirement from international hockey saying he wants to retire while at his best form while keeping to option to come back if the national team needs him for major tournaments.